kristy-lam/df-challenge-3-address-book/docs/class-diagrams-test-plan.md

 - [x] 5.3 Edits a contact's email address when new email address is valid

 **6. As a user, I should be able to remove a contact from the address book, so that unnecessary contacts can be deleted.**
-- [ ] 6.1 Removes the selected contact in the address book
+- [x] 6.1 Removes the selected contact in the address book

+**7. As a user, I should be able to use a console interface to operate the address book, so that I can navigate and use the different functions easily.**
+- [ ] 7.1